-White LED earrings using ATtiny84a micro-controller, battery includedDesigned by California STEAM, Ships from United States of America
+White LED earrings using ATtiny84a micro-controller, battery includedDesigned by California STEAM in United States of America

 What is it?
 Earrings with LED's to light up any occasion.
 The different patterns are controlled by an ATtiny84a and programmed with the Arduino IDE.
 These earrings are powered by a CR1225 coin cell...Read More…